marschall-lab/panacus/README.md

 cargo build --release
 ```

-The compiled binary can be found in `target/release/` and is called `panacus`.
+The compiled binary can be found in directory `target/release/` and is called `panacus`.

 ## Run